arthur-kramer/rock-paper-scissors-ai/README.md

 ## 📌 Overview

-A simlpe and interactive Rock, Paper, Scissors game that uses your webcam and a machine learning model trained with **Google Teachable Machine** to recognize the player’s move in real time, compare it with the computer’s random move, and determine the winner.
+A simple and interactive Rock, Paper, Scissors game that uses your webcam and a machine learning model trained with **Google Teachable Machine** to recognize the player’s move in real time, compare it with the computer’s random move, and determine the winner.

 ## 🎥 Demonstração